equinor/septic-config-generator/docs/Howto_SCG.md

 the configuration above will search for `D01Rate`, `D02Rate`, and so on by replacing `WellName` with the row labels.
 In case the name is used in multiple locations, you can use the optional `type` to specify the object type.

-Each object must provide exactly one of `props` or `regexps` to specify what to search for:
+Each object normally provides exactly one of `props` or `regexps` to specify what to search for:

 - `props` lists object properties to extract.
 There is a special case for property names `High`, `Low`, `SetPnt`, and `Iv`: Specifying one of these will match the corresponding `On` or `Off` variant.
 For instance: specifying `High` will